 “We want to close the transaction as soon as possible,” said lawyer Sanjeev Mitra, who is representing the receiver, BDO Canada.

-Just how the Oro-Medonte Township property, located south of Orillia, will be used and whether the existing buildings will remain was not revealed.
+Just how the Oro-Medonte Township property, located north of Barrie, will be used and whether the existing buildings will remain was not revealed.